hyx0329/archlinux-allwinner-h616/README.md

     - it may cause system soft lock
 - u-boot(or boot script)
     - cannot boot initramfs directly, must use an initrd.
+- H616
+    - 6.12 kernel is known causing H616(not H618) halt but the reason is unknown

 ## Credits